rajasekaranap/AddressBook-MVC-java/README.md

 Address Book Project in java with MVC, |Singleton and DAO Design Pattern

-To run the project follow the instructions given below:
+Please ensure the following for the proper execution of the project.

-1.Create a table 'addressbook' with the following structure in MySQL
+1. Create a table 'addressbook' with the following structure in MySQL

 	Fieldname         Type